Do you want to create your business in France or even freelance?

 What is OFII?

 OFII is the French Office for Immigration and Integration (Office Français de l’Immigration et de l’Integration).
 It has several duties.
-The ones that interest us today are the welcoming of third-country nationals to France and facilitating their integration.
+The ones that interest us today are the welcoming of non-EU nationals to France and facilitating their integration.

 Don’t expect relocation services or personalized advice here!

 The main OFII objectives here is to: